 Our goal is to keep children as safe as possible.
 Because we're in a busy part of the city with busy streets, we remind you not to leave children unattended in vehicles while you go inside to pick up a sibling.
-It's not possible to see your child from the inside of the building and without your supervision there are large safety concerns, no matter what age your child(ren) are.
+It's not possible to see your child from the inside of the building and without your supervision there are large safety concerns, no matter what ages your children are.